CCSI-Toolset/FOQUS/docs/source/chapt_uq/tutorial/data.rst

 #.
 Click Load from File on the UQ window (Figure :ref:`fig:uqt_data_filter`).

 #.
 Select the file “gmoat5012_9levels.res” in the examples\UQ folder.
-   This file is an actual simulation ensemble that has already been run on the Turbine gateway.
+   This file is an actual simulation ensemble that has already been run.
    To find this file, the user may need to change the file filter to “All files.”

 #.
 Select the Filtering tab.